Dennis Robert Hoagland: Nagel's Table S4

 Table (5).
-Composition of a hybrid nutrient solution modified according to Nagel et al. (Table S4).
+Exemplary composition of a hybrid nutrient solution modified according to Nagel et al. (Table S4).
 Full elemental concentration in ppm.

 Hoagland's legacy

-Dennis Hoagland was considered a leading authority in his field of research and his lingering research merit was to initiate and to establish the solution named after him, thereby, creating the basis for a balanced plant nutrition that is still valid today.
+Dennis Hoagland was considered a leading authority in his fields of research and his lingering research merit was to initiate and to establish the solution named after him, thereby, creating the basis for a balanced plant nutrition that is still valid today.
 The Hoagland solution is not only used on earth, but has also proven itself in plant production experiments on the International Space Station.
 The findings of Hoagland and his associates are relevant to the sustainable use of natural resources such as soil, water and air, water and nutrient use efficiency in crop production and the production of healthy plant foods.
 Hoagland's fundamental scientific contributions and widely cited publications are of historical relevance to research in modern plant physiology and soil chemistry, which is reflected in the following bibliography.